Uodated to include dissertations submitted up to January 2019.

 CityLIS dissertations are small-scale research projects, taking four months full-time or eight months part-time.
 Good dissertations can produce results that may be immediately valuable for practice, as well as expanding the knowledge base of the library/information discipline.

-The fifteen dissertations listed below provide good examples of the range of historical dissertations undertaken at CityLIS over the past 10 years.
+The dissertations listed below provide good examples of the range of historical dissertations undertaken at CityLIS over the past 10 years.
 Some follow rather traditional paths, examining the history of a library service, or a form of service provision, or a publication; others look at themes and trends over time.
 One form, which we feel is particularly apposite, looks specifically at what historical analysis can contribute to solving present-day problems.

 ‘The public libraries of London’ collection: oral history in the digital age